OmniBrew/sw5e-data/text/en/manual/variant-rules.md

 ### Variant: Fuel
-Fuel in Mass Effect 5e is an abstract concept.
+Fuel in Star Wars 5e is an abstract concept.
 Most ships can mine and create fuel using on-board fabricators as it travels the Galaxy.
 Fuel is represented by the __range__ of the ship (how far it can travel in 24 hours).
 If you would like to keep track of fuel, the GM can use the following Variant: Fuel rules.